One of the most common surgical procedures we perform is a dog neuter, know medically as an orchectomy. It is performed for several reasons:

 Laser Neuter Surgery

 Using the laser has many advantages over using a scalpel blade.
 These include negligible bleeding during the procedure and minimal to no post operative pain.
-Click on any of these pictures below for a larger version.

 This dog is laying on its back, with its head towards the right.
 The red line show where the prescrotal neuter incision will be